 On a monthly basis, the agency shall compute the variance between actual and recoverable direct labor expenses.
 Recoverable direct labor expenses are determined by multiplying measure hours completed by the direct labor rate.
 Agencies are required to maintain a record of measure hours completed.
 The use of the Direct Labor Rate Monthly Variance Tracking Spreadsheet, found in the Contract Planning Workbook, to perform the monthly reconciliation is strongly recommended.
-Due to COVID-19, during this Program Year (2023) it is acceptable to charge labor during training time to the Training and Technical Assistance budget.
+It is acceptable to charge labor during training time to the Training and Technical Assistance budget.